Jane Singleton: Teaching

 Singleton taught journalism at University of Technology Sydney, other Australian universities and at the Australian Film, Television and Radio School.
 She has delivered innumerable lectures and speeches on journalism, advocacy and human rights.

 Community and corporate roles

-Singleton has directed and chaired the NRMA, the Australian Consumers Council, the Council of the Australian National Gallery, the first Federal Presidency of MEAA, the journalists' union and the Executive of the International Federation of Journalists.
+Singleton has directed and chaired the NRMA, the Australian Consumers Council, the Council of the National Gallery of Australia, the first Federal Presidency of the Media, Entertainment & Arts Alliance, the journalists' union and the Executive of the International Federation of Journalists.
 Jane chaired the international aid agency ChildFund, was on the Executive of the Australian Council for International Aid and was CEO of the Australian Reproductive Health Alliance.
 She was also a member of the Independent Complaints Review Panel for the ABC.
 Most recently Jane was CEO and Director of the Sydney Peace Foundation, which awards Australia’s only international peace prize, and she continues her consultancy in advocacy and strategic advice.
-Singleton is the director of her own public affairs consultancy, Jane Singleton Public Affairs, Pty.
-Ltd.
+Singleton is the director of her own public affairs consultancy, Jane Singleton Public Affairs Pty Ltd.

 In 2020 she published What Katie Did, a biography of K. Langloh Parker, author of Australian Legendary Tales.